Olaplex's First Purple Shampoo Is Here & It'll Transform Blonde Hair

 Advertisement

-After washing your purple shampoo out, Olaplex recommends that you follow up with No. 5 Bond Maintenance Conditioner, $38, for everyday moisture and No. 8 Bond Intense Moisture Mask, $38, for an extra dose of hydration.
-But you can use your favourite moisturizing products.
+After washing your purple shampoo out, Olaplex recommends that you follow up with No 5 Bond Maintenance Conditioner, £26, for everyday moisture and No 8 Bond Intense Moisture Mask, £26, for an extra dose of hydration.
+But you can use your favourite moisturising products.

 How often should I use purple shampoo?